Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 * title: Controlled Forms
 ##### !question

-You are helping a dog rescue organization add a form to their website to collect applicants' information.
+You are helping an animal rescue organization add a form to their website to collect applicants' information.
 Arrange the following steps for creating a controlled component called `AdoptionApplicationForm`.

 ##### !end-question
 ##### !answer

 1. Create a new component called AdoptionApplicationForm.jsx that has a form element.
 The form has input elements (along with label elements) for an applicant's first name, last name, and email.
 1. Add a piece of state `formFields` that is an object that will hold first name, last name and email as key-value pairs.
 1. Make the input fields read from the `formFields` state
-1. Create three event handlers (onFirstNameChange, onLastNameChange, and onEmailChange) that will read the current value inside the input field and update state to that current value.
+2. Create an event handler that will read the current values inside the input fields and use the values to update the corresponding state  variables.

 ##### !end-answer
 ### !end-challenge